 - Trouble starting or finishing projects

-Again, the intesity and duration of those symptoms vary from person to person.
+Again, the intensity and duration of those symptoms vary from person to person.

-Manic symptoms are of two general types: High (eupphoria/excitement/elation) and agitation (anxiety/restlessness/anger/acerbic mood)
+Manic symptoms are of two general types: High (euphoria/excitement/elation) and agitation (anxiety/restlessness/anger/acerbic mood)

 Signs of euphoria include: